-- A Edit area here you can enter the syntax for the calculation and additional comments if desired. - B Messages (display only) calculations must comply with a certain syntax.
-On the one hand, errors that you may have made in the input area are reported here, and on the other, the system displays which entry it expects next. - Calculations (selection only) any calculations that have already been defined are listed here and can be selected in order to Delete an existing calculation, Apply changes or Add a new one. - Properties - here, a calculation is given a name and optionally a unit.
+- here, a calculation is given a name and optionally a unit.
 The calculation can then be referenced under this name, for example in a shutdown condition. - In Shutdown Conditions treat as: Here you can define the way the result of a calculation is to be checked in a shutdown condition.
 If you select Wind speed here, then, in the windows Special Shutdowns or Night Slice Shutdowns, every shutdown condition that uses the current calculation will be checked according to the plausibility rules for wind speed.
 The "neutral" option would be Not meteorological shutdown conditions with a calculation marked this way are not checked for plausibility.
-See also Plausibility check 2051.
+See also Plausibility check 213.